Property Information

 1. There are significant ongoing development changes occurring in this area of West Knoxville.
 Knoxville's Community Development Corporation (KCDC) is implementing its Transforming Western Heights redevelopment project nearby to the southwest.
 A new Head Start preschool was opened in 2022, and additional residential, mixed use, commercial, and public park space is under construction or planned to occur with slated funded.

-2. These changing conditions and amenities would support more residential development in the surrounding neighborhood, and this potential is already available via the new Middle Housing standards in Article 4.6 of the zoning code.
-The Middle Housing provision permits more intensive residential development than would otherwise be allowed in the existing RN-2 (Single-Family Residential Neighborhood) zoning district on the subject property.
+2. These changing conditions and amenities would support more residential development in the surrounding neighborhood.
+However, this potential is already available via the new Middle Housing standards in Article 4.6 of the zoning code, adopted in 2024.
+The Middle Housing standards permit more intensive residential development than would otherwise be allowed in the existing RN-2 (Single-Family Residential Neighborhood) zoning district on the subject property.
 These standards only apply to properties that have the TDR (Traditional Neighborhood Residential) land use designation, which is how the subject property is classified.
-The subject lot meets the dimensional standards for consideration of a duplex, triplex or fourplex under its current zoning.
 A rezoning to the RN-4 (General Residential Neighborhood) district is not warranted in this context.

 THE PROPOSED AMENDMENT SHALL BE CONSISTENT WITH THE INTENT AND PURPOSE OF THE APPLICABLE ZONING ORDINANCE: